Lead researcher: Dr Tariq Ahmad (Royal Devon & Exeter Hospital)

 We still don’t know what a reduced antibody response means in real life.
 We don’t know if having a higher antibody response makes you less likely to catch or be ill from COVID-19.
 The groups that have higher antibody and T cell response are more likely to have better protection, but this does not mean that those with no response have no protection.
 It is not known if having antibodies stops you getting the virus again.
 People who produce antibodies may still be vulnerable to coronavirus.

 Though the study showed 1 in 5 people taking infliximab or vedolizumab did not produce a T cell response after the two doses of vaccine, we don’t know how this compares to the general public yet.
 It is reassuring though that the majority did have a T cell response.

-We know that antibody response increases after a second dose of vaccine.
-People taking infliximab may want to take extra precautions or follow social distancing measures until two weeks after their second dose.
-You may also want to carry on taking some precautions after your second dose as well.
+We know that antibody response increases after a second and third dose of vaccine.
+People taking infliximab may want to take extra precautions or follow social distancing measures until two weeks after their third dose.

 As discussed above, antibodies are not the only way your body can protect you from viruses.

 No vaccine is guaranteed to work for everyone.
 All adults in the UK are being offered the vaccine, meaning that you are less likely to come into contact with coronavirus.
 Some people with Crohn’s or Colitis will still be at increased risk of getting coronavirus or developing severe illness if they do catch it.

 No. Stopping your medicine could result in a flare-up, which puts you at high risk of serious complications from COVID-19.
 There has been no strong evidence to suggest that people taking infliximab or any other biologic medicine have worse outcomes from coronavirus, even if antibodies are lower.